Changes to Uniform from August 2019

 Sleeper or stud earrings only.
 No excessive jewellery.
 Students wearing excessive jewellery or belts will be asked to remove the items and then hand them in to the Year Room for collection at the end of the school day.

-PLEASE NOTE:- STUDENTS WHO DO NOT COMPLY WITH THE UNIFORM CODE WILL BE ISOLATED UNTIL THE ISSUE IS RESOLVED AND PARENTS WILL BE CONTACTED.
+PLEASE NOTE:- STUDENTS WHO DO NOT COMPLY WITH THE UNIFORM CODE AND FAIL TO ADDRESS ANY ISSUES WITHIN AN AGREED TIME WILL BE PLACED IN ISOLATION

 Mobile phones, smartphones etc. are permitted in school for use at break and lunchtime.
 They must not be taken in to examinations.
-Phones must be switched off in lessons and not be visible.
+Phones must be switched off in lessons and not be visible unless students are asked by a member of staff to use their phone as part of the lesson.
 Students are not permitted to use their phones to record or film around school.
 Any students found to be doing so will be asked to delete such material in front of a member of staff.

 Music players and iPods are permitted in school for use at break and lunchtime.
 All earpieces should be kept out of sight.
 If they are visible they will be confiscated and made available for collection at the end of the school day.